timbru31/iaa/docs/INSTALL_ECLIPSE.md

 2. Install [Lombok](https://projectlombok.org/download.html) for eclipse
 3. Install [Tomcat](https://tomcat.apache.org/download-80.cgi) (e.g. via Homebrew, apt-get or Windows Installer)
   1. Please choose Tomcat `v8` or `v8.5`
-  2. If you are running Windows, it's recommended to use the .zip instead of the setup
 4. Import the project in eclipse via `Import --> Import... --> Maven --> Check out Maven Projects from SCM`
   1. If the SCM URL dropdown is empty, click the link to the `m2e Marketplace` and install the `m2e-egit` handler
 5. Configure the project